pnopjp/sdb2aztbl/README.md

 You can formatting value of `partitionKey` and `rowKey`.

-    "partitionKey": "Any value of the fixed"
+    "partitionKey": { "value":"Any value of the fixed"}

 You will output the value of any directly.
 In the following example, The `partitionKey` combined FirstName and LastName attribute of SimpleDB.

-    "partitionKey": "%FirstName% %LastName%"
+    "partitionKey": {"Value":"%FirstName% %LastName%"}

 ### Special identifier